Loziba (Pty) Ltd: The Development Company

 The Reserve is situated In the heart of Zululand, Kwazulu Natal, South Africa

-Approximately 260km from King Shaka International (Durban), approximately 3 hour drive from Durban & 4 hours from Johannesburg.
+Approximately 260km from King Shaka International (Durban), approximately 3 hour drive from Durban & under 6 hours from Johannesburg.
 Located within the Hlulluwe, Mfolozi, Isimangaliso Wetland Park (World Heritage Site) node, world renowned for its big five wilderness tourism experiences.

 Click on downward arrows to Read More

-Loziba Wildlife Reserve forms part of the Thaka Valley CWC Conservation Economy
+Loziba Wildlife Reserve forms part of the Loziba Community Conservancy Conservation Economy landscape

 - A conservation economy is one in which economic wealth is harvested from a bioregion’s local natural resources in a way that meets local communities' needs yet restores rather than depletes natural and social capital.